 - Insurance statements

-Additionally, often times the most influential terms and clauses in any employment contract are the ones that are not present.
-With the advent of productivity based employment agreements it is imperative that any provider have an employment agreement reviewed before it is executed.
+Additionally, often the most influential terms and clauses in any employment contract are the ones that are not present.
+The advent of productivity-based employment agreements.
+Any provider must have an employment agreement reviewed before the execution.
 Attorney Robert Chelle has practical experience drafting and reviewing provider contracts for nearly every specialty.

 Every contract is unique.
 However, nearly all contracts for health care providers should contain several essential terms.
-If these essential terms in the contract are not spelled out in contracts, disputes can arise when there is a disagreement between the parties as to the details of the specific term.
-For instance, if the provider is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday, but the specific workdays are absent from the Agreement; who prevails?
+Suppose these crucial terms in the contract are not explicit in contracts.
+In that case, disputes can arise when there’s a disagreement between the parties regarding the specific term.
+For instance, if the provider is expecting to work Monday through Thursday.
+Then, an employer expects the provider to work Monday through Friday.
+Still, the specific workdays are absent from the Agreement.
+Who prevails?